L I F E – lung Information and friendship for everyone

 Brenda Tye – Brenda’s story of living with bronchiectasis

 Brenda was diagnosed with bronchiectasis in February 2019.
 When she first discovered this, she was quite distraught as it’s an incurable disease.
-She was struggling to obtain information on the disease from her specialist when she met Tara, a specialist nurse, who suggested she L I F E. Learn more about Brenda’s story by viewing the video or reading more about her experience here.
+She was struggling to obtain information on the disease from her specialist when she met Tara, a specialist nurse, who suggested she attend LIFE.
+Learn more about Brenda’s story by viewing the video or reading more about her experience here.

 Ina Mitchell – Ina’s story of living with COPD